Aphiwe Dyantyi: 2023 Return to playing

+In 2026, Dyantyi signed for French club RC Narbonne.

 Honours and awards

 On 25 November 2018 at the World Rugby Awards in Monaco, Dyantyi was named the World Rugby Breakthrough Player of the Year, after a season that saw him score six tries in thirteen appearances for the South Africa national team.
 He is the fourth winner of this award and the first South African.

-Doping allegations

-In July 2019, Dyantyi tested positively for metandienone, methyltestosterone and LGD-4033, which are all on the World Anti-Doping Agency's banned substances list.
-He was informed about the doping violation in August 2019, and the South African Institute for Drug-Free Sports charged Dyantyi with doping offences after his 'B' sample also tested positive.
-Dyantyi received a four year ban from all rugby.